kkocdko/kblog/source/posts/20241013-2249 Disk duplicator is considered deprecated.md

 ## Alternatives

-Obviously there's no need for me to go into more detail.
-If you're installing a computer, you can use an empty disk with a LiveCD, and if you're really going mega, you can use a USB to M.2 adapter for writes (the JMS583 10G USB adapter that is currently 22 ￥ or 4 $).
-Some people will suggest using a PCIe adapter and M.2 on the motherboard and then repeatedly off-on, I'm skeptical about repeatedly turning it on and off.
+- Obviously there's no need for me to go into more detail.
+If you're installing a computer, you can use an empty disk with a LiveCD/WinPE
+- If you're really going mega, you can use a fast portable disk for writes (the JMS583 10G USB is currently 22 ￥ or 5 $), then use something like [USB KVM](https://github.com/kkocdko/kblog/tree/master/source/toys/webusbkvm) to do auto operation.
+The _Mechrevo_ do this, don't ask me how I know this.

+- Some people will suggest using a PCIe adapter and M.2 on the motherboard and then repeatedly off-on, I'm skeptical about repeatedly turning it on and off.
 If you have a Thunderbolt that can transfer out of PCIe, that's also a good option, but slightly more costly.

 ## Translation